-When we want to row from point A to point B, the explanatory model of the motoric movement action has demonstrated that solely the progressive movement of the boat embodies the core of the task and of our egocentric intention.
-Within there scientific evidence has been provided that, prior to the actual execution of any conceivable action, we first create a perceptual image of an entire latent action trajectory shape over which we can successfully move (all the dimensions of) the action object, in this case, the boat, to point B.
+When we want to place a glass on a coaster, the explanatory model of the motoric movement action has demonstrated that only the movement of the bottom of the glass10 embodies the core of the task and thus the essence of our egocentric intention.
+In which scientific evidence has been provided that, prior to the actual execution of any conceivable action, we first create a perceptual image of an entire latent action trajectory shape along which we can successfully move all dimensions of the action object11, in this case, the bottom of the glass, towards the coaster12.

-However, science has so far completely missed all the essentials in regard to the action trajectory shape and only indirectly noticed that (action) paths are formed between the end effectors c.q. the action object, and the goal of the action.
+However, science has so far completely missed all the essentials regarding the action trajectory shape and only indirectly noticed that (action) paths are formed between the end effectors c.q. the action object, and the goal of the action.
 While it can be quickly established that all positions P of an action object are invariably constrained within one single line segment shape within any conceivable motor action.
 This should have led to several revolutionary insights:

 1. Factually, the action object invariably fills an action trajectory shape in the same way as a marble moves within a marble run, in which the perception of the marble's current location always marks the exact boundary between the manifest and latent parts of the perceptual image of the action trajectory shape.
-2. All latent positions P of the action object effectively always have to sprout from the manifest positions P c.q. effectively always have to originate from the manifest part of the action trajectory shape.
-3. Within the action trajectory shape, it factually always becomes apparent when the action is coming to its end due to the perception of the disappearing of the complete perceptual image of the latent action trajectory shape c.q. the tau-value approaching to zero.
+2. All latent positions P of the action object effectively always have to sprout from the manifest positions P, or effectively always have to originate from the manifest part of the action trajectory shape.
+3. Within the action trajectory shape, it factually always becomes apparent when the action is coming to its end due to the perception of the disappearing of the complete latent action trajectory shape c.q. the tau-value approaching to zero13.